arjunkhode/JavaScript-interview-preparation/README.md

 - Then arr is returned, gets saved in f.

-- By the time the function finishes executing, the value of i is 3.
+- As build finishes executing, the value of i increments to 3, and all function definitions have been returned.

 - build() is cleared from the execution stack.